react-native-image-picker/react-native-image-picker/README.md

 ## Install

-#### NOTE: AS OF v0.25.0, THIS PACKAGE REQUIRES YOU TO BE USING REACT NATIVE 0.40 OR GREATER!
+### NOTE: THIS PACKAGE IS NOW BUILT FOR REACT NATIVE 0.40 OR GREATER!
+IF YOU NEED TO SUPPORT REACT NATIVE < 0.40, YOU SHOULD INSTALL THIS PACKAGE `@0.24`

 `npm install react-native-image-picker@latest --save`